npm/policies/trademark.md

    simply called "npm".
 Its code is available as an open-source
    project: https://github.com/npm/npm
 2. The npm registry service.
-When a user of the npm client runs the command npm install example-package, the npm client retrieves the package and all related dependencies from the npm registry service.
+When a user of the npm client runs the command `npm install example-package`, the npm client retrieves the package and all related dependencies from the npm registry service.
    The example output looks like this: